mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 7/JTAS_-_Volume_7_May24.md

 Initially designed during the last days of the Sindalian Empire, they were built to TL12 standard, featuring matured technologies such as energy efficient jump and maneuver drives, with basic armor and basic armament.
-Featuring upwards folding aerofins, the Golden Dawn is well- suited to land on all planetoids, including those with atmospheres.
+Featuring upwards folding aerofins, the Golden Dawn is well-suited to land on all planetoids, including those with atmospheres.

 LOUNGE DECK

 Intended to serve a single member of the Sindalian aristocracy or an envoy, the Golden Dawn features a single luxury stateroom, eight additional standard staterooms and a medical bay connected by a